KunVinn/CTM-Clock/README.md

 3. Set `RESEND_API_KEY` and `FROM_ADDRESS` in Netlify environment variables
 4. Trigger a redeploy

+### To enable the practitioners directory (optional)

+1. Reach out to TCM practitioners you personally know and want to feature
+2. Send them `PRACTITIONER_CONSENT.md`
+3. Once they return the signed form, add their entry to `assets/practitioners.json` with `"active": true`
+4. Redeploy

 ### To use a custom domain

 1. In Netlify: **Domain settings → Add custom domain**